 If you’re no spring chicken in the world of travel, you’re what I like to call “seasoned”.
-A seasoned traveler is well informed on all the dos and don’ts associated with travel as well as knowing all the “hacks” that people new to traveling might have no clue about.
+A seasoned traveller is well informed on all the dos and don’ts associated with travel as well as knowing all the “hacks” that people new to travelling might have no clue about.

-- 7 Change Your Currency Before leaving the Country
+- 7 7.
+Change Your Currency Before Leaving the Country

 Yes, you may be giving up your seat and miss an entire trip you planned for, but by doing so, you could reap the benefits of free meals, discounted hotel accommodations, and all-star treatment and perks of a first-class flight!